-First Aid Kits
+2. First Aid Kits

-First aid kits will be maintained at each facility.
-Their locations will be posted on the Safety Bulletin Board and shown to each employee during the safety orientation.
+First aid kits will be maintained at each facility and their locations will be posted on the Safety Bulletin Board and shown to each employee during the safety orientation.
 If first aid kits are not clearly visible, a sign shall be posted indicating their location.
 All kits shall be readily accessible.

-Except in those instances where another person is designated, the building principal or building supervisor is assigned to ensure that the first aid kits are properly maintained and stocked.
+Except in those instances where some other person is designated, the building principal or building supervisor is designated to ensure that the first aid kits are properly maintained and stocked.

-Emergency phone numbers and procedures will be strategically located, such as on the first aid kit, on telephones, on the safety bulletin board, and in other appropriate areas.
+Emergency phone numbers and emergency procedures will be strategically located, such as on the first aid kit, at telephones, on the safety bulletin board and at other areas where appropriate.

-First Aid Kit Guidance (WAC 296-800-150)
+WAC 296-800-150 First-aid kit guidance